""

 Prior Coursework

-With program approval, students may count no more than 18 credits of graduate coursework from other institutions.
+With program approval, students may transfer no more than 14 credits of graduate coursework from other institutions.

-With program approval, students may count up to 7 credits numbered 300 or above.
+With program approval, students may transfer up to 7 graduate level credits from another institution or graduate level, numbered 300 and above, from the undergraduate career completed at UW–Madison.

-With program approval, students may count up to 15 credits numbered 700 or above if difference in tuition is paid.
+With program approval, students may transfer up to 15 credits numbered 700 or above.

 Probation